aoloe/scribus-manual-philosophy/NOTES.md

 # Notes

-- or can we call this "scribus-manual-doing-the-right-thing"?
+- or can we call this "scribus-manual-doing-the-right-thing"? "doing it the scribus way"?
+"Scribus: basic concepts"
 - linking to image frames, loading text frames
 - creating and using colors
 - bold and italics